zarguell/HaC/README.md

 # HaC
-HomeLab As Code: Infrastucture as Code configurations for an r/selfhosted (Proxmox) managed homelab.
+HomeLab As Code: Infrastucture as Code configurations for a Proxmox managed bare metal k3s homelab.

 # Design Goals